MTS (telecommunications): MTS Uzbekistan

 Uzdunrobita was the largest mobile phone operator in Uzbekistan in the 1990s and 2000s.
 Uzdunrobita was founded in 1991, as a joint venture between a group of American investors, the International Communications Group, with a 45% stake; and the government of what was then the Uzbek Soviet Socialist Republic, with a 55% stake.
 When Uzbekistan declared independence several weeks later, the registration of the joint venture was shifted from Moscow to Tashkent, with the government stake taken over by the independent Uzbek government.

 The company first turned a profit in 1993.
 By 1996, it had $50 million in annual revenues, 7,000 subscribers, and employed 224 staff.
 Gulnora Karimova gained control of the firm in the late 1990s or early 2000s, and by 2005 it was 74% owned by Russia's MTS, which paid $121 million for the stake.
-In 2006 it was reported to have 250,000 subscribers, ahead of Daewoo Unitel, which had 100,000, and a number of much smaller firms.
+In 2006 it was reported to have 250,000 subscribers, ahead of Daewoo Unitel, which had 100,000, and some much smaller firms.

-The company launched an LTE network on 2.6 GHz in July 2010, and receive a license to expand it on 700 MHz in December 2010.
+The company launched an LTE network on 2.6 GHz in July 2010, and received a license to expand it on 700 MHz in December 2010.

-Brand UMC in Uzbekistan existed until mid-2007, when major rebranding campaign occurred turning UMC into MTS.
+The brand UMC in Uzbekistan existed until mid-2007, when a major rebranding campaign took place, transforming UMC into MTS.
 In July 2012, authorities in Uzbekistan announced the suspension of the operating license of MTS's subsidiary Uzdunrobita.
-Officials argued MTS-Uzbekistan has been responsible for a series of technical violations, and its operations have been suspended beginning on the evening of July 17.
+Officials argued that MTS-Uzbekistan has been responsible for a series of technical violations, and its operations have been suspended beginning on the evening of 17 July.
 According to the MTS, the suspension could affect millions of Uzbek mobile phone users.
 An MTS statement said the firm has some 10 million clients among Uzbekistan's population of 28 million.

 In August 2012, the government of Uzbekistan revoked the company's operating license and arrested several of its top management, citing repeated regulatory violations.
-MTS protested the action as a "shakedown", but was unable to effectively oppose it, and moved to write down its stake.
-At the completion of the case in September 2012, the company's assets were seized, and some of its executives sentenced to prison terms.
+MTS protested the action as a "shakedown", but was unable to oppose it effectively, and moved to write down its stake.
+After the case in September 2012, the company's assets were seized, and some of its executives sentenced to prison terms.

-The Russian Foreign Ministry reacted and declared his country is concerned about the situation with Mobile TeleSystems’ Uzbekistan subsidiary Uzdunrobita, after Uzbek authorities suspended the mobile operator's license and put a senior official into custody.
-The dispute, which analysts fear may lead to MTS exiting the market, broke out at the beginning of 2012 when Uzbek authorities launched a near $1.3 million back-tax claim against MTS.
-MTS said in an e-mailed statement that the actions of the Uzbek authorities may be interpreted as “baseless attacks on the business of the Russian investor.”
-However, In 2019 US Department of justice charged the firm for bribery to secure contracts in Uzbekistan.
+The Russian Foreign Ministry reacted and declared that Russia was concerned about the situation with Mobile TeleSystems' Uzbekistan subsidiary Uzdunrobita, after Uzbek authorities suspended the mobile operator's license and put a senior official into custody.
+The dispute, which analysts fear may lead to MTS exiting the market, erupted at the beginning of 2012 when Uzbek authorities launched a nearly $1.3 million back-tax claim against MTS.
+MTS said in an emailed statement that the actions of the Uzbek authorities may be interpreted as "baseless attacks on the business of the Russian investor".
+However, in 2019, The United States Department of Justice charged the firm for bribery to secure contracts in Uzbekistan.
 MTS agreed to pay a penalty of $850 million.